 - How to make money, even through simple household chores

 - An understanding of digital payments.

-Within this post, I am sharing with you some of the resources we have used (or are still using) to teach financial literacy for kids.
+Within this post, I am sharing with you some of the resources we have used (or are still using) to teach financial literacy to kids.

-We absolutely love books, and apart from the infographic guide, we have them all.
+We absolutely love books, and apart from the infographic guide, we have all of the financial literacy books listed below.
 The infographic guidebook is something that we have just come across while I write this post.
 It is now in my Amazon cart!

 - The Economics Book: Big Ideas Simply Explained